Kingsway International Christian Centre: Church history

 In 1992, Matthew Ashimolowo started Kingsway International Christian Centre at Holloway Boys' School in North London.
 One year later, they bought a three-storey property which could fit around 1,000 people.
 In this period, KICC gained a lot of popularity.
 In 1995, about 3,000 people were members of the church there were now 3 services a day.
-One year later, KICC started other branches in the South West and they also started broadcasting on GOD TV and other television networks.
+One year later, KICC started other branches in the South West of London and they also started broadcasting on television.
 In 1997, four Sunday services were happening at Darnley Road and other services were being held at the Hackney Empire, Hackney Central Hall and York Hall all of them being in Hackney.
 Their membership numbers were reaching the 4,000s.
-So they bought 9.5 acres of land at Waterden Road in Hackney Wick for 2 million pounds.
+So they bought 9.5 acres of land of an abandoned warehouse at Waterden Road in Hackney Wick for 2 million pounds.
 In one year, they made a 4,000 seater hall.
-It was opened in August 1998.
+It was opened in August 1998 by Dr.Morris Cerullo.
 For 9 years they owned Waterden Road, which they held their landmark conference, International Gathering of Champions.
 They also held Winning Women, the women's conference in the church and Watchnight which is an event which marks the start of a new year.